Database Management

 | Online | Replica is synchronized and healthy |

-| Lagging | Replica is falling behind the primary database |
+| Lagging | Replica is falling behind — review lag metrics |

-| Offline | Replica is disconnected |
+| Offline | Replica container is not running |

-| Error | Replication error occurred (see error details) |
+| Error | Replication error (see error details in the widget) |

-Lag thresholds:
+Lag metrics:

 Removing a Read Replica

-- Go to your environment's Settings > Database tab
+- Go to your environment's Settings → Database tab

 - Click Remove in the Read Replica section